-These government-wide financial statements can be found on pages 10-11 of this report.
+The Town's government-wide financial statements can be found on pages 11-12 of this report.

 Fund Financial Statements.
 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 The Town, like other state and local governments, uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
-All of the funds of the Town can be divided into three categories:
+All of the funds of the Town can be divided into three categories: Governmental funds, Proprietary funds, and Fiduciary funds.

-- 1. Governmental funds,

-- 2. Proprietary funds, and

-- 3. Fiduciary funds.